-isters, three for each port: a control register, a data register, and a data direction register.
+Like the 6551, the 6521 occupies four address locations (those dependent on the hardwiring of the two Register Select lines).
+But it has six registers, three for each port: a control register, a data register, and a data direct register.
 Each port's data register and data direction register are addressed at the same location.
 Bit two of the port's control register determines which register is connected to that address at any one time: if control register bit two is set, the data register is connected; if control register bit two is clear, the data direction register is connected.